You want to have your garden house overgrown and know which climbing plants are particularly suitable? Then you are absolutely right here!

 1. vines

-How about letting your arbor have vines and a special, mediterranean flair produce?
-At least that's our personal wish when we build our new garden shed soon, as the vines grow very well on wooden beams and can be used as a Shade giver, as well as Food source serve. (report follows)
+How about planting your arbor with wild grapevines (you get here*) and a special one, mediterranean flair produce?
+I'm planning to do that on my own garden shed at least, as the vines grow very well on wooden beams, environmentally friendly are and as Shade giver and as Food source serve.

 In any case, it is important that around your garden hut. sufficient floor area free lets to plant the vines there.
 With Vine aids made of metal or wood, you then make sure that they pave the way for themselves.

-Tip: If you'd like to see your garden shed in "green" year-round, there are evergreen varieties, such as Armands woodland vine.
+Tip: If you would like to see your garden shed "green" all year round, there are also evergreen varieties, such as the Armand's clematis*.
+However, it is not native to Germany and is therefore less species-friendly.

 4. climbing hydrangea

-The popular climbing hydrangea belongs to the root-climbing self-climbers that cling to solid walls or fences with their adhesive roots.
-In winter it sheds its foliage, but until then it helps any garden shed to a particularly colorful overall picture.
+The popular climbing hydrangea (Hydrangea petiolaris) belongs to the Root-climbing self-climberswhich clings to solid walls or fences with its adhesive roots.
+Although it sheds its leaves in winter, it gives every garden shed a particularly attractive appearance until then. colorful overall picture.

 5. climbing roses